esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20211130_apimgr_relnotes.md

 placeholder

-### Client Credentials can now be set as a Grant Type
+### Client Credentials can be set as a Grant Type

-This allows clients to resource share from another server using a Client ID and a Cient Secret.
+This allows clients to share resources from another server using a Client ID and a Cient Secret.
 For more information, see [Setting Grant type - Client Credentials](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#grant-type---client-credentials)

 ### Upgraded to a New Menu Header